UCSF-CBI/c4/docs/about/specs.md

 ## Network

-The majority of the compute nodes are connected to the local network with 1 Gbps and 10 Gbps network cards while a few got 40 Gbps cards.
+The  compute nodes are connected to the local network with 1 Gbps and 10 Gbps network cards.

-The cluster itself connects to NSF's [Pacific Research Platform] at a speed of 100 Gbps - providing a file transfer speed of up to (theoretical) 12.5 GB/s = 45 TB/h.

 <!--